If you wan to start at the beginning, click the link labelled "Ken's Ordeal" at the bottom of this post or in the sidebar, and scroll down.

 So the attempts to find a diagnosis continued.
 Some things that have happened are just too personal or painful to share on the Internet.
 The last three months have become blurry in my mind.
 There have been so many doctors appointments and so many tests that it is all starting to run together.
 Some of the things I recall:

 The visit to the endocrinologist.
 She has been one of Ken's doctors for a long time and was the person who finally connected the dots and ran the test that confirmed that the accidentally-discovered adrenal tumor was indeed a pheochromocytoma.
-But during a post-op visit, she seemed unconcerned about Ken's continued weakness and general feeling of illness.
+But during a post-op visit, she was unconcerned about Ken's continued weakness and general feeling of illness.
 She encouraged him to exercise more.
 She did not have any ideas about what might be causing the continued severe pain.
 Eventually, some other symptoms occurred which caused Ken to insist that she check his testosterone level.
-It was "alarmingly low."
+It was "alarmingly low" she said.
 Two weeks later she ran more test to see if the source of the problem was his testes or his pituitary gland.
-Turns out that somewhere in the midst of all this, his pituitary gland had stopped functioning.
 She ran a scan to check for a pituitary tumor.
 None was found.
 She started Ken on a testosterone Rx, and told him he would feel better in about a month or two.
 He's waiting.
 It has been about two weeks so far.

 The visit to the Emergency Room during Spring Break.
 This happened after a weekend of severe hand, shoulder and back pain.
 Ken said his pain was an 8 or 9.
 (He has never had pain at a 10 level, because he reserves that for "screaming in pain.")
 After watching him in agony for two days, we went to the hospital.
 We were hoping he could be admitted for some pain management.
-I won't tell you the whole awful story.
-The short version is that he did not get admitted.
+He did not get admitted.
 He did get an intravenous line of Delaudid (thought to be about 6 times stronger than morphine.)
-That reduced his pain to a tolerable level, but the powerful drug had worn off before we got back home.
+That reduced his pain to a tolerable level, but the drug had worn off before we got back home.
 Thankfully, in another day or so he had returned to his "new normal."
 That is a pain level of about 4 or 5, after using Oxycontin and a Fentynal patch.

 Our chiropractor does help with the back pain, but the relief is slight and temporary.